underlay/apg-expression-parser/README.md

 1. Declaration reference.
 You can reference an expression that has been previously declared with `expr foo = ...` by its name `foo`.
 2. Unit / null / terminal.
 The symbol for the unit value (ie a fresh distinguished null) is `!`.
 3. URIs.
 You can introduce a constant URI identifier using either an expanded form `<http://example.com/a/b#c>` or a prefix-compaced form `ex:a/b/#c`.
 4. Literals.
-You can introduce a constant literal value using a double-quoted string followed by a URI datatype: `"Joel says \"hi!\"" xsd:string`.
+You can introduce a constant literal value using a double-quoted string followed by a URI datatype: `"Joel says \"hi!\"" :string`.
 JSON string escaping rules apply.
 5. Pointer dereference.
 If the free variable is of a pointer type to a label with key `ex:foo`, you can de-reference it with `* ex:foo`.
 The next expression in the pipeline will have the value of the label as its free variable.
 6. Component projection.
 If the free variable is a product type that has a component named `ex:bar`, you can "get" the value of that component with `. ex:bar`.
 7. Option injection.
 You can _produce_ a variant (ie a value of a coproduct/sum/union type) of tag `ex:baz` with `\ ... % ex:baz`, where `...` is another pipeline of expressions.